dynamic-stall/vaultwarden-docker/README.md

 ## Cloudflare Origin CA Certificate

-If you would like to register your SSL certificate with Cloudflare and obtain an **Origin CA certificate**, you will first need to generate a certificate signing request (CSR).
+If you would like to register your SSL certificate with Cloudflare (or another certificate authority) and obtain an **Origin CA certificate**, you will first need to generate a certificate signing request (CSR).
 Use the command below (replace with your private key name, if you brought your own):
 ```bash
 openssl req -new -key private.key -out request.csr -config config/nginx/openssl.cnf
 ```